 The secret to the perfect soft boiled egg?
 Using the Fast Start method – lowering the egg into gently boiling water and boiling it for exactly 5 minutes.

-Ahh, the perfect soft boiled egg: delicate egg white enveloping warm, creamy, thick-yet-runny yolk.
+Ahh, the perfect soft boiled egg: delicate egg white enveloping a warm, creamy, thick-yet-runny yolk.
 So good!

-I’ve always loved soft boiled eggs, but I never really learned how to make them, and it always seemed like such a fuss, having to watch the pot until the very minute the water starts boiling, because every minute counts when it comes to achieving the perfect soft boiled egg.
+I’ve always loved soft boiled eggs, but I never really learned how to make them.
+It always seemed like such a fuss, having to watch the pot until the very minute the water starts boiling, because every minute counts when it comes to achieving the perfect soft boiled egg.

 The secret?
-Using the Fast Start method – lowering the uncooked egg into gently boiling water, rather than the more widely acceptable Slow Start method of placing a room temperature egg in cold water and bringing it to a boil.
+Using the Fast Start method!
+Which means lowering the uncooked egg into gently boiling water, rather than the more widely acceptable Slow Start method of placing a room temperature egg in cold water and bringing it to a boil.

 Perfect Soft Boiled Eggs

 - Salt and pepper to taste

 - In a small pot, bring water to a boil over high heat, then lower heat to medium-low, for a gentle boil.
 (How much water?
 Depends on your pot.
 Should be enough to fully cover the eggs).